htree255/rag-knowledge-assistant/README.md

 # 🍃 Eatsy RAG Assistant

-**A Retrieval-Augmented Generation (RAG) chatbot for customer support in a vegan/vegetarian food delivery business.**
+**A Retrieval-Augmented Generation (RAG) knowledge assistant for customer support in a vegan/vegetarian food delivery business.**

 ---